codewithdev/codewithdev/README.md

 #### _About Me_

 - 🔭 I'm a Open-Source Enthusiast, Coding Enthusiast, Developer and in Automation & Testing.
-- 🎲 I am passionate about Machine Learning, Web Dev, Microservices and Problem solving.
+- 🎲 I am passionate about AI, Machine Learning, Web Dev, Microservices and Problem solving.
 - 👨‍💻 I'm always learning something new, and enjoy trying out new technologies.
 - 📚 A Tech writer who loves to write about coding and technologies.
 - ⚡ Fun fact about me: 👨‍💻🧡

 #### _Experience_